mattheson/tempo/DESIGN.md

 The core unit that's shared between users are **folders**.
 These folders can be synced using file sync services.

+### Issues with Local-First
+There are a few issues with the local-first file sync solution.

+Firstly, file sync services can have a lot of latency, not allowing for realtime collaboration.
+There could be plenty of situations

+Secondly, it can be desirable to have your work backed up to the cloud.

+Lastly, the behavior of sync services (especially in the)

 ### File and Plugin Synchronization
 One issue that's emerged in my experiences collaborating with others are missing file references or plugin mismatches.
 I dug into the internals of Ableton's project files to see what was possible to solve this issue.
 Ableton's project file format is simply gzipped XML, so it was very easy to figure out what was going on.